The attack and rape occurred at around 11:40 a.m. on August 17 (Korean time) in a deserted hillside area in a park in Gwanaksan district.

 There were not many people at the scene of the attack.
 The suspect said he "chose the crime location" in Sillim-dong because there were no surveillance cameras there.

-Police suspect the suspect may have planned the crime, including searching for a target.
+Police suspect the suspect may have planned the crime, including searching for a target to attack.
 "The suspect appears to have consumed alcohol and drugs before committing the crime," a Seoul police source said, adding that he is facing charges of evading military service.

-Other information, including medical records and information on a cell phone seized from the suspect, has not yet been released by police.
+Other information, including medical records and information on a mobile phone seized from the suspect, has not yet been released by police.

-Notably, this "bear fist" attack before rape occurred right next to the scene of the knife attack near Sillim-dong subway station last July.
+Notably, this "bear fist" attack before rape happened right next to the scene of the knife attack near Sillim-dong subway station last July.

-In this incident, the man stabbed 3 people, injuring them all, all of whom were men between 20 and 30 years old.
+In this incident, the man stabbed 3 people in a frenzy, injuring all 3 victims, all of whom were men between 20 and 30 years old.

 Source